jamesdinh12/freeze-detector/README.md

-# tinypets
+# Breakdance (Bboy or Breaking) Freeze/pose Detector

-Minimal JS interface to an image classifer
+Built using fastai and a minimal JS interface